 From Eq.~\eqref{eq:power_spectrum} we stress that the full-sky correlation function (see Appendix~\ref{app:number_counts} for more details) is the only physical ingredient needed to compute the observed power spectrum.
-The correlation function, and thus the observed power spectrum, is dominated, on all scales, by the terms proportional to the matter density field and the velocity gradients (Redshift Space Distortions).
-In the remainder of this work we will refer to the latter as the Newtonian term.
+The correlation function, and thus the observed power spectrum, is dominated, on all scales, by the terms proportional to the matter density field and the velocity gradients (redshift space distortions, RSD).
+In the remainder of this Letter we will refer to the latter as the Newtonian term.

-By dimensional analysis, the contributions to the observed galaxy number counts, Eq.~\ref{eq:number_counts}, proportional to the gravitational potential and to its time derivatives scale at least as $(\mathcal{H}/k)^2$, where $\mathcal{H}$ is the conformal Hubble parameter, compared to the leading terms, and could therefore contaminate a search for local PNG.
-However, as anticipated in the introduction, the latter physically correspond to a correlation between small scales physics and the large scale gravitational potential, while the former are insensitive to the potentials in the IR of a given scale.
-This result, first proven in \cite{Castorina:2021xzs}, relies on the existence of the consistency relations and of the Weinberg's adiabatic mode, and it holds only for the observed correlation function or power spectrum, not for the individual terms that contribute to the predictions.
-For instance, the part of the observed correlation function proportional to two powers of the gravitational potential, $\avg{\Phi(\bs_1) \Phi(\bs_2)}$, diverges when more and more modes with wavelength $k\ll1/s$ are included in the calculation, but this divergence is cancelled exactly by other contributions, independently of the value of the cosmological and nuisance parameters.
-We stress that the cancellation happens even in the absence of divergences, as this is purely a consequence of the decoupling between the small scales dynamics and the large scales potentials.
+By dimensional analysis of Eq.~\eqref{eq:number_counts}, contributions to the observed galaxy number counts proportional to the gravitational potential and to its time derivatives scale at least as $(\mathcal{H}/k)^2$ compared to the leading terms, where $\mathcal{H}$ is the conformal Hubble parameter, and could therefore contaminate a search for local PNG.
+However, as anticipated in the introduction, the latter physically correspond to a correlation between small scale physics and the large scale gravitational potential, while the former are insensitive to the potentials in the IR of a given scale.
+This result, first proven in \cite{Castorina:2021xzs} (but see \cite{Scaccabarozzi:2018vux} for earlier results for the correlation function), relies on the existence of the consistency relations and of the Weinberg's adiabatic mode, and it holds only for the observed correlation function or power spectrum, not for the individual terms that contribute to the predictions.
+For instance, the part of the observed correlation function proportional to two powers of the gravitational potential, $\avg{\Phi(\bs_1) \Phi(\bs_2)}$, diverges when more and more modes with wavelength $k\ll1/s$ are included in the calculation, but this divergence is canceled exactly by other contributions, independently of the value of the cosmological and nuisance parameters.
+We stress that the cancellation happens even in the absence of divergences, as this is purely a consequence of the decoupling between the small scale dynamics and the large scale potentials.